European Master of Arts in Global Studies

 - Master Thesis

-For the detailed programme, the catalogue of modules and all necessary information on EMGS and Ghent University, see the EMGS website of the University of Leipzig.
+For the detailed programme, the catalogue of modules and all necessary information on EMGS and Ghent University, see the EMGS website.

 Please note that you cannot apply for the EMGS program at Ghent University.
 You need to apply at Leipzig University.